martin-helmich/typo3-typoscript-lint/README.md

 `typoscript-lint` looks for a file `tslint.yml` in the current working directory.
 If such a file is found, it will be merged with the `tslint.dist.yml` from the installation root directory.
-Have a look at [said file](tslint.dist.yml) for an idea of what you can configure.
+Have a look at [said file](tslint.dist.yml) for an idea of what you can configure (granted, not much yet).

 ### Future features